OpenFn/ConSoSci/docs/0-key-terms.md

 In other words, if you want to interact with a system to retrieve information or perform a function, an API helps you communicate what you want to that system so it can understand and fulfill the request.
 In the ConSoSci stack, OpenFn sends schedules requests to the Kobo API in order to extract data collected in the field, and then load it into a destination database like ConSoSci Connect.
 ![api](../kobo-api.png)

+---
-> Interested in how the tech works?
-Read on for the more technical bits...
+**Read on for the more technical bits...**
+Planning to personally interact and configure the technology in the ConSoSci stack?
+Check out the following for more information on concepts core to the technical workings of the solutions.

+---

 ## REST APIs
 Systems integration will leverage APIs to extract and load data to/from an application, commonly leveraging `REST` or `RESTful` APIs, which supports interactions using web services. `REST` stands for "representational state transfer" and describes the architecture of the API, which takes advantage of `HTTP`.
 Using `HTTP` requests and responses, information can be sent in multiple formats (`JSON`, `HTML`, `PHP`, `Plain Text`, etc.).
 [Read more here](https://www.redhat.com/en/topics/api/what-is-a-rest-api).